upb-uc4/api/hlf/chaincode/exam.md

   "droppableUntil": "2021-02-05T23:59:59.123Z"
 }
 ```
-with all dates in format specified in  \<DATE ISO 8601 YYYY-MM-DD'T'hh:mm:ss.SSSZ\>
+with all datetimes conforming to regular datetime format specified in [Date & Time](./general.md#Date&Time)

 ## <a id="Checks" />Input Checks
 ### <a id="parameterChecks" />Parameters